 The Audio Home Recording Act, AHRA was signed into law in 1992 to address some of these issues.
 It prohibits litigation based on private home use of digital and analog recording devices for copying copyrighted music material.

 Also, specific royalty split percentages were developed, and are developed continually to address all the regulatory challenges.
 The Recording Artists, the Labels, the Composers, and the Publishers are all considered.

 These funds are collected from the copyright office and distributed to composers and publishers by the PROs (ASCAP, BMI, SESAC), the Harry Fox Agency, and the Songwriters Guild.

 The Musical Works fund from the AHRA was distributed for the first time in 2001 almost 10 years after the act went into effect.
 The Digital Audio Recording Technology, DART royalties are also in place to compensate all due, however, they are by no means a significant income stream in the industry.

 Consumers rejected devices that were protected with the Serial Copy Protection, like the Digital Audio Tape, The Mini-Disc, and the Digital Compact Cassette.
 This led to their death, as consumers moved on to alternatives.

 The MP3 format was a major disruptor of the music business.
 One of the first successful MP3 players was RIO, manufactured by Diamond Multimedia Systems, and it paved the way for the I-pod which came in 2001, because of the weakness of the Home Recording Act.

-Then again, as the Home Recording Act was been implemented, another technological development needed regulatory attention; Digital Broadcasting, or transmission of music over the internet.
+Then again, as the Home Recording Act was been implemented, another technological development needed regulatory attention; Digital Broadcasting, or the transmission of music over the internet.